wynnehogo/Deep-Learning-Assignment-2/README.md

 ## Setup Instructions

 1. Prepare the data by running the code in 'scripts/' and combine it into one .zip file
-2. Open the notebook in Google Colab.
+2. Download and open the main notebook in Google Colab.
 3. Run all cells sequentially to:
    - Import datasets
    - Define and train the model